egberts/easy-admin/README.md

 # easy-admin
-These scripts are for easy Debian system administration.
+These scripts are for easy Debian (and some Redhat) system administration for a simple bare minimum server.

 Scripts that helps white-lab managers.
 Also bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.